Career Options in Clinical Laboratory Science

 Opportunities for advancement are variable; staff technologists with the BS degree may become section supervisors after 2 to 3 years work experience.
 Advancement potential is improved by acquiring an advanced degree, either a Master's in Medical Technology, Master's or Ph.D. in a specialty, such as Clinical Chemistry or Clinical Microbiology, Masters in Business or Health Services Management, or specialty certification.
 Promotion often involves changing institutions and geographical location.

 At the present time employment opportunities are excellent.
 Nationally, vacancy rates average about 10%.
 Beginning salaries vary, depending upon geographical location.
-In Eastern North Carolina, starting salaries for certified medical technologist, MT (ASCP), range from $28,000 to $32,000 per annum.
-Administrative technologists in moderate size hospitals earn $40,000 to $75,000 per annum depending on size of hospital and level of responsibility.
-Earnings in industrial positions may be significantly higher.
+In Eastern North Carolina, starting salaries for certified medical technologist, MLS (ASCP), range from $19 to $36 per hour depending on size of hospital and level of responsibility.
 Some hospitals are offering sign-on bonuses and relocation expenses.

 Certification or Licensing Required: Graduates are eligible to take the national certifying examination given by the Board of Certification of the American Society of Clinical Pathology (ASCP).
 Some states require licensure.